Description

 2. Instrument Principles

-Put a certain amount of powder (1~2g) into the mold and vibrate it, then put the mold into the testing chamber and start the testing of thickness and resistance changes during the compression process.
+Put a certain amount of powder (1~2g) into the mold and vibrate it, put the mold into the instrument boxset the pressure (<200MPa) and the holding time, and start testing the thickness and resistance changes of the powdeiduring the compression process.

 Result analysis